 Your gags can be dark and a bit sick, like the guys from Viz.
 Do you think there’s something in the water in your part of the world that lends itself to black humour?

 I do think that Geordies enjoy having a laugh.
 That’s probably why The Stand Comedy Club in Newcastle has been so successful and why I enjoy gigging there so much.
 In fact, I very rarely have a bad gig when I’m gigging in my home city.
 I just think that people are more receptive to having a good night out at a comedy club.
 I also think that that means we can push the boundaries a little bit and see how much we can get away with.
 From a personal point of view, I always prefer to try new material out in Newcastle before I take it anywhere else.
 I find that Geordies have a good sense for what is funny and what isn’t.

-Your new show takes a pop at “inspirational” quotes and internet memes.
+Your new show takes a pop at “inspirational” internet memes about people with disabilities.
 What does inspire you, if it’s not internet memes?

 Don’t be mistaken, I’m inspired by disabled people all the time.
 But not just because they’re disabled.
 They inspire me because they’ve taught me that I can use a trouser hanger to hold open my book.
 They inspire me because they use hair straighteners to pick up stuff off the floor.
 And they inspire me by the way they take advantage of the Make-a-Wish Foundation to get a free trip to Disney Land.